rehierl/abstract-properties/11-x-hierarchies/11-3-hierarchy-of-trees/2-0-hierarchy-of-trees.md

 * (R0) `S` is a partial setup of trees.
 * (R1) There are `#N` induced subtrees for each tree `t(N,E)` in `S`.

-Recall that a partial setup `S` covers the **DI-RE** case.
+Recall that the related-to operator of a partial setup `S` is defined based on the **supertree-of** operator and that such a setup covers the **DI-RE** case.
 Because of that, a forest of trees `F` may only contain disjoint ex-or related trees.

 Note that requirement R1 is intended to state that for each tree `t(N,E)` in `S`, all the proper induced subtrees of that tree must also be trees in `S`.